morrisjr7/Application4Part2/README.md

 Individual Assignment 4 Part 2 Instructions

 I have uploaded my Android App to our classroom repository: https://github.com/CMSC-355-Spring-18/MyApplication.
 You may use my code as a starting point.
 I blended fragments and activities together.
+Make sure you fork from this file before starting your work.

 The app you are to write consists of three screens: 1) a Welcome screen and 2) an EnterValues screen, and 3) a Results screen.